nss-sapphire-elephants/WorkforceManagement/README.md

 4. Select a department from a drop down

 ##### Detail
-Given a user is viewing the employee list
-When the user clicks on an individual employee
-Then the user should be shown a detail view of that employee, and it must contain the following information
+Given a user is viewing the employee list, when the user clicks on an individual employee, the user should be shown a detail view of that employee including:

 1. First name and last name
 2. Department